ravik2015/rebolt/docs/animated.md

   | Identity;
 ```

-## Animation
+## Animating

-This module can be used to start, stop and reset animations created in the previous sections.
+Following API can be used to control the animations.

-### start
+## start

 ```reason
 let start: (Animation.t, ~callback: Animation.endCallback=?, unit) => unit;